LeoZheng279/Calculator/README.md

 4. Input equation can be displayed.
 5. Elegant Design. （Powered By Deepseek）
 6. Round answers with long decimals so that they don’t overflow the display.
+7. Added a “backspace” button, so the user can undo their last input if they click the wrong number.

 ## Acknowledgement
 Many thanks to the Odin Project for the wonderful tutorial !